Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 There are so many beautiful places to stay in Puglia, Italy!
 We chose to stay in Ostuni and loved it; it’s a lively city centrally located in the region, making it super easy to explore.
 We stayed both in a city hotel and later in a countryside villa.

-Although the Trulli houses are very popular places to stay, we wouldn’t necessarily recommend them for more extended vacations.
-We found them a bit uncomfortable, mainly because of the low ceilings and lack of ventilation, which means they are prone to dampness.
+Although Trulli houses are very popular places to stay, we wouldn’t necessarily recommend them for longer vacations.
+We found them a bit uncomfortable, mainly because of the low ceilings and lack of ventilation, which makes them prone to dampness.
 For a day or two, though, it’s a fun thing to do in Puglia

 Outdoor café with people sitting at tables under large trees and umbrellas, adjacent to a beige building with green shutters and a balcony on a sunny day in Lecce, Italy.